stdx-space/syojctl/README.md

 - Login to SYOJ via API using the `syojctl login` command
 - Show problem details with the `syojctl show-problem` command
+- Submit solution code for problems with the `syojctl submit` command
 - Retrieve and store authentication credentials (Token and TokenId) in XDG standard directories
 - Accept username and password via command line flags or environment variables
 - Command-line interface built with Cobra